raspberrypilearning/welcome-to-antarctica/en/step_7.md

 You are going to use a **media query** to change the styling of elements based on the width of the screen.

+We have set 768px as the screen width below which the media query will trigger.

 **TODO** Add collapse about media queries (Media queries can be used to check many things, such as: width and height of the viewport width and height of the device orientation (is the tablet/phone in landscape or portrait mode?) resolution)